CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

 {:.alert .alert-blue}
 **Note:** To view more information about the **_config.yml** file and what it can change in your site, check out our [Site Config documentation](https://collectionbuilder.github.io/cb-docs/docs/config/){:target="_blank" rel="noopener"}.

-- Follow the same instructions [(from Step 9)](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#9-commit-your-changes-using-visual-studio-code) to commit your changes in Visual Studio Code and push the changes up to GitHub.
+- Follow the same instructions [(from Step 9)](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#9-commit-your-changes-using-visual-studio-code) to commit your changes in VS Code.
 Your commit message might be something like, "Update site settings."

 ## 11. Open the terminal in VS Code